Skip to content

 2. Select New Private Window.

-3. In the new Private window, log into both Tallyfy and the external app, then attempt the integration setup.
+3. Log into both Tallyfy and the external app, then retry the connection.

 1. Click the three-dot menu (⋯) in the top right corner.